alexch/codelikethis/public/lessons/learn_to_code/logic.md

         name = gets.strip
         puts "Hello, " + name + "!"

-* Change `hello.rb` so that it doesn't always say hello!
+* Now change `hello.rb` so that it doesn't always say hello!
-* If the user's name is "Darth" then say "Oh no!
-It's Darth!"
+  * If the user's name is "Darth" then say "Go away!"

 # Conjunction Junction